mitchcapper/WIN64LinuxBuild/README.md

 ## Credits

-Most of the work here as not done by me and there are some great resources out there.
+Most of the work here was not done by me and there are some great resources out there.
 There are links in places to original code.
 There are many other great compile projects out there including:

 - https://gnuwin32.sourceforge.net/ - one of the most well known, many packages with detailed patch adjustments to make them work with Windows.
 Sadly stopped in 2010.
 - https://github.com/mbuilov - Great builds for some common tools like grep, awk, sed in native MSVC form using an interesting process of cygwin to generate the commands and then the normal windows env to do the compiling.